Skip to Main Content

 Novavax

-The Novavax vaccine (brand names: Nuvaxovid and Covovax) was the fourth COVID-19 vaccine to be administered in the U.S. This vaccine, which is a protein adjuvant, had a 90% efficacy in its clinical trial, performing almost as well as the mRNA vaccines in their early trials.
+The Novavax vaccine (brand names: Nuvaxovid and Covovax) was the fourth COVID vaccine to be administered in the U.S (after Johnson & Johnson, which is no longer available).
+The Novavax vaccine is the only non-mRNA updated COVID vaccine that has been available in the U.S. This vaccine is a protein adjuvant that had a 90% efficacy in its clinical trial, performing almost as well as the mRNA vaccines in their early trials.
 It is simpler to make than some of the other vaccines and can be stored in a refrigerator, making it easier to distribute.

-Note: None of the COVID-19 vaccines change—or interact with—a recipient’s DNA.
+Note: None of the COVID vaccines change—or interact with—a recipient’s DNA.

 Information provided in Yale Medicine articles is for general informational purposes only.
 No content in the articles should ever be used as a substitute for medical advice from your doctor or other qualified clinician.
-Always seek the individual advice of your health care provider with any questions you have regarding a medical condition.
+Always seek the individual advice of your health care provider with any question